-During preparation of the draft Environmental Assessment, several agencies were contacted and provided information.
-This draft Environmental Assessment is being circulated to various state and federal agencies for comments.
-Coordination has been conducted with the U.S. Fish and Wildlife Service, Delaware Department of Natural Resources and Environmental Control, Maryland Department of Natural Resources, National Marine Fisheries Services, as well as other agencies, local communities.

-and individuals with interests in the project.
-See Appendix A for more detailed information on the coordination for this project.
+During preparation of the draft EA, several agencies were contacted and provided information.
+This draft EA was circulated to various state and federal agencies for comments.
+Coordination has been conducted with the U.S. Fish and Wildlife Service, Delaware Department of Natural Resources and Environmental Control, Maryland Department of Natural Resources, National Marine Fisheries Services, as well as other agencies, local communities, and individuals with interests in the project.
+In addition, two public workshops were held in January 2008 to discuss the EA and 30% project designs with the public.
+Additional, meetings were held in the Spring of 2008 to discuss the Chesapeake City Trailheads with Township officials and the public.
+See Appendices A and D for more detailed information on the coordination for this project.